ddnexus/pagy/docs/extras/keyset_for_ui.md

 !!!primary Notice

-We are considering the implementation of a client-side cache using the Browser's `sessionStorage`.
+We are considering implementing a client-side cache using the Browser's `sessionStorage`.

-It might simplify the handling of the cache considerably, but it will require some time to design it properly, so please, hang tight and cheer for us!
+It might considerably simplify the handling of the cache, but it will require some time to design it properly, so please, hang tight and cheer for us!
 !!!

 ## Variables

-This section integrates the [Pagy::Keyset::Numeric variables](/docs/api/keyset_numeric#variables).
+This section integrates the [Pagy::KeysetForUI variables](/docs/api/keyset_for_ui#variables).

 ==- `:cache_key`

-The key used to locate the `cuts` in the cache storage.
+The key used to locate the `cutoffs` in the cache storage.

 ==- `:cache_key_param`